xpack-3rd-party/raspberrypi-pico-sdk-xpack/README-MAINTAINER-XPACK.md

 and fix them; assign them to a milestone (like `1.5.1-1`).

-### Update `README-MAINTAINER-XPACK.md`
+### Update `README-MAINTAINER.md`

-Update the `README-MAINTAINER-XPACK.md` file to reflect the changes related to the new version.
+Update the following files to reflect the changes related to the new version:

+- `README-MAINTAINER.md`
+- `README.md`

 ### Update `CHANGELOG-XPACK.md`